-Lyme disease is an infection caused by the bacteria Borrelia burgdorferi and Borrelia mayonii, which are carried primarily by the deer tick, also known as the black-legged tick.
+Lyme disease is an infection caused by the bacteria Borrelia burgdorferi and Borrelia mayonii.
 Lyme disease tests measure Borrelia antibodies in the blood, or in the cerebrospinal fluid (CSF) if there are signs and symptoms of central nervous system disease.

-These antibodies are produced by the body's immune system in response to exposure to Borrelia, the bacteria that cause Lyme disease.
-Infected deer ticks or black-legged ticks transmit the bacteria to a person through a bite.
+These antibodies are produced by the body's immune system in response to Borrelia infection, also called Lyme disease.
+It is spread by the bites of infected deer ticks or black-legged ticks.
 The disease is most common in the spring and summer in the regions where these ticks live, such as the northeastern, mid-Atlantic, and midwestern United States.

 Lyme disease infection causes symptoms that may include a characteristic erythema migrans (EM) or "bulls-eye" rash that spreads from the site of the bite, fever, chills, headache, and fatigue.
 If left untreated, Lyme disease may progress to cause intermittent joint pain and swelling, meningitis, facial paralysis (Bell's palsy), weakness and numbness in the arms and legs, memory problems, and may rarely affect the heart or eyes.
 For more on Lyme disease, read the condition article: Lyme Disease.

-Lyme disease tests are used to determine if a person with characteristic signs and symptoms has been infected by the bacteria Borrelia burgdorferi or Borrelia mayonii.
+Lyme disease tests are used to determine if your signs and symptoms are due to an infection caused by the bacteria Borrelia burgdorferi or Borrelia mayonii.
 The tests detect antibodies produced by the immune system in response to the infection.

-- Borrelia IgM (immunoglobulin M) antibodies are usually detectable in the blood about two to three weeks after exposure.
-IgM levels increase to maximum concentrations at about six weeks and then begin to decline.
+- Borrelia IgM (immunoglobulin M) antibodies can usually be detected in the blood about two to three weeks after infection.
+IgM levels increase and then peak at about six weeks and then begin to decline.

-- IgG (immunoglobulin G) antibodies are not detectable until several weeks after exposure, increase to maximum levels at about four to six months, and may remain at high levels for several years.
+- IgG (immunoglobulin G) antibodies cannot be detected until several weeks after infection.
+Levels peak at about four to six months later and may remain at high levels for several years.